markdown-all-in-one/docs/docs/specs/slugify/gitea.md

----
-title: 'Slugify rules for Gitea'
+# Slugify rules for Gitea
----

 ## Overview